-Endometriosis and low ferritin levels: endometriosis and nutrient deficiencies.
+Endometriosis and low ferritin levels: endometriosis iron deficiency.

-Mild anemia may not produce symptoms at all, but more serious anemia will cause you to have symptoms such as:
+Mild anemia may not produce symptoms at all, however, more serious anemia will.
+It will cause you to have symptoms such as:

 - shortness of breath